oshea00/sls-serverlessjams/readme.md

 Uses serverless-finch plugin to push a static 'frontend' to s3 bucket and configure it for serving page requests.

+## Features
-Uses Dynamodb to store data
+* Uses Dynamodb to store data
+* Uses Auth0 to provide Login and API Authorization
+* Uses API Authorizer